besaleli/reid_mvp/README.md

 - The woman should produce 0 anomalies throughout

 ### 🚨 Expected Anomalies
-Man's cluster should spike in energy distance he changes appearance (e.g., is carrying a different object)
+Man's cluster should spike in energy distance every time he changes appearance (i.e., is carrying a different object)

 ### 🔍 Anomaly Record Structure
 Each anomaly record includes: